craftercms/docs/source/by-role/developer/common/local-dev-with-docker.rst

    |

    We'll now edit the same ``home.groovy`` file from the host directory using any of your favorite IDE.
-For our example, the files in the site were put in a project in IntelliJ IDEA, and some text was added to the comments
+For our example, the files in the project were put in a project in IntelliJ IDEA, and some text was added to the comments

    .. image:: /_static/images/developer/docker/docker-install-script-file-on-host.webp
       :alt: Docker Desktop - Edited script file on host